 In any e-commerce application, there are some standard features like Search, Review & Ratings, and Payments.
 These features are accessible to customers using their browser or apps.
 When the developer of the eCommerce site deploys the application, it is a single Monolithic unit.
 The code for different features like Search, Review & Ratings, and Payments are on the same server.
 To scale the application, you need to run multiple instances(servers) of these applications.

-Microservice Architecture is an architectural development style which allows building an application as a collection of small autonomous services developed for a business domain.
+MICROSERVICE ARCHITECTURE is an architectural development style that allows building an application as a collection of small autonomous services developed for a business domain.

 Let's take an example of e-commerce application developed with microservice architecture.
 In this example, each microservice is focused on single business capability.
 Search, Rating & Review and Payment each have their instance (server) and communicate with each other.